Google Analytics Certification Practice Exam

 Question: 1 / 400

-What does a "session" in Google Analytics refer to?
+What is a "dimension" in Google Analytics?

 Get further explanation with Examzify DeepDiveBeta